Data Quality? That’s not in my job description!

 You’re right – it is just as time-consuming to let employees handle and manage data.
 Systems can be put into place to ensure that all data held is verified and up to date as well as to remove bad data and duplicate data.
 But the truth is, most companies still don’t know how to manage their data.
 They have plenty of ideas about what they could do but prefer to sit on the sidelines adopting a reactive manner.
 It is your job to speak out about data quality and push your company into a proactive state.
 What does this mean?
 Forcing your company to adopt a strategy which allows them to better manage their data and thus, benefit from a data-driven competitive advantage.

 Driving data quality within a company starts from the bottom – it requires individuals to raise their voices and voice their concerns.

 Want to find out more?
-The Melissa team is happy to speak to you about our data management services – feel free to contact the team on 020 7718 0070 or via email at email@example.com.
+The Melissa team is happy to speak to you about our data management services – feel free to contact the team at 020 7718 0070 or via email at firstname.lastname@example.org.

 If you are interested in continuing the conversation, please connect with us on Twitter.